 Then, after a while, the practice of going direct to the person you’re struggling with became automatic.

-Here’s the principle: Talk to people, not about them.
+Here’s the principle: Talk to

 Rule Three: Get Rid of the Gossipers